 100. You get to choose the next one!
 What is your favorite way to be kind to your child?

-There is now a poster for 100 Ways to be Kind to Your Child!
+There is now a beautiful print available for 100 Ways to be Kind to Your Child!

 100 Ways to be Kind to Your Child was written in February 2012 as a participating blogger for Toddler Approved’s 100 Acts of Kindness Challenge.
 I spent a month knowing I would be writing about how to be kind to your children.
 It’s not that I don’t want to be kind to my kids all the time, but honestly, it made a real difference to be thinking about this list.